introvertices/SillyTavern-character-generator/README.md

 Enter a brief (or detailed!) character description and GPT will spit out a formatted W++ style character for use with various text based character AI systems.

 Files are saved in the character directory under the character description you gave.

+## To-do
+- Maybe add a jailbreak mode for the coomers